-xxviii.
-The community is required to include certification of ADA compliance from the local

-- chief building official with project closeout documentation submitted to the State. - xxix.
+- xxviii.
+The community is required to include certification of ADA compliance from the local chief building official with project closeout documentation submitted to the State. - xxix.
 The community is required to agree to comply with the terms and intent of the Flood Disaster Protection Act of 1973 (Public Law 93-234) and all applicable regulations and procedures implementing that Act. - xxx.
-No grant funds are to be used for on-going operation and maintenance of the project. - xxxi.
+No grant funds are to be used for on-going operation and maintenance of the project.
+Unless the grant was awarded for "maintenance of previously funded access sites". - xxxi.
 The community is required to install CAMA public access signs at the project site(s).
 The State provides these signs at no cost to the community. - xxxii.
 Future improvements, modifications, or changes to the project site will be subject to full review and approval by the State.
 This will include any changes that require permits or any modifications (reductions or additions) to recreational amenities. - xxxiii.
 Public building contracts shall comply with the requirements of Article 8 of Chapter 143 of the General Statutes, and all other requirements placed on local governments.